 Infrastructure

 - Focus of transportation infrastructure:

 - Currently on expansion

 - Will turn toward:

 - Maintenance

+- Signage and striping has to be robust

 - TaaS providers push for fewer potholes?

 - Adding technology

 - Stop lights will be digital as well as visual

 - Some will disappear: Signs!